A drop down list is a powerful tool.

-For this, the best solution is to use a dynamic drop down list in which you don’t have to update data source again and again.
+For this, the best solution is to use a dynamic drop down list in which you don’t need to update data source again and again.

-When you added a new entry into the source list, that entry is automatically updated in dynamic drop down list.
+When you added a new entry into the source list, that entry is automatically updated in the second drop down list.

 On the other hand, there is no change in the normal drop down list.
 And, if you want to update your list, you need to update your data source range.

-If you are using Excel 2007 or above you can use an excel table and in case you are still with Excel 2003, you can use a named range with an offer function for it.
+If you are using Excel 2007 or above then you can use an excel table and in case you are still with Excel 2003, you can use a named range.

 The formula which we have used to create a dynamic range will count the values from the list and expand the source range accordingly.
 This will make your drop down list dynamic.

 Using a dynamic drop down list is a big time saver.
 And, the best part is, it’s a one-time setup, you don’t need to apply it again and again.